 What is Pine Tar – What is it Used for?

-pine tar wood treatment
+pine tar uses

 It does take a special kiln to extract the pine tar from the wood fully.
 But the substance is still in use today on wooden exteriors where paint is not desired.